chivoi/chivoi/README.md

 🏝️ In my free time I sing, hang out with my cats, watch movies or play games.
 When the wheather is nice I like go to the beach and make sand animals.

-🕊️ If you have any questions/propositions or just want to say hi, feel free [send me an email](mailto:a.lastovirya@gmail.com).
+🕊️ If you have any questions/propositions or just want to say hi, feel free to [send me an email](mailto:a.lastovirya@gmail.com).

 <!--
 **chivoi/chivoi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.